AmazingApps/Amazing-Windows-Apps/README.md

 Apps that can be categorized in multiple ways are categorized by what they are indended for.

-There is a blacklist at the end of the book containing apps that violate users' rights and privacy severely.
+There is a blacklist at the end of the book containing apps that violate users' rights, security and privacy severely.
 These apps are to be avoided.

 This project is licensed under GNU GPL v2.0, you need to add a notice including the homepage of the project: [GitBook address](https://www.gitbook.com/book/emlvirus/windows-apps-that-amaze-us) if you are to quote this.
 You are NOT allowed to make a profit with any content in this repository without permission.